Protesters torch political party offices in Basra's fourth night of violence

 The Basra head of Iraq’s Commission for Human Rights, Mahdi al-Tamimi, called for an investigation into the deaths of protesters, saying most had been shot.

-Reporting by Aref Mohammed in Basra and Raya Jalabi in Erbil; writing by Raya Jalabi; Editing by Janet Lawrence
+Reporting by Aref Mohammed in Basra and Raya Jalabi in Erbil; writing by Raya Jalabi; Editing by Janet Lawrence and Andrew Heavens